 1869 - Sir Lancelot (aged 22) is chair of the Greasley and Underwood Agricultural Society and talks about his intention to return to the hall after University

-1851 - Colonel Lancelot Rolleston MP and his second wife (Sir Lancelot's father and mother Eleanor), and the young family (Sir Lancelot is aged 5) are living in some style at the hall with a large retinue of servants
+Colonel Lancelot Rolleston MP and his second wife (Sir Lancelot's mother Eleanor), and his new young family (Sir Lancelot is aged 3) are living in some style at the hall with a large retinue of servants.
+His first wife had died in 1844 and he re-married aged 61 in 1846.

 1841 - no one resident at Watnall Hall and just 3 servants holding the fort.
 Col Rolleston's first family is actually by now much eroded, with his young son dead and the last of his 3 daughters now married off, it's likely he and his wife with a few servants have decamped to London while he is on duty as MP.

-1762 - Launcelot Rolleston the "nervous" uncle of Col Rolleston MP is in residence.
-Member of the prestigious Markeaton hunting club of Francis Mundy⁶, all of whom were painted by the famous portrait painter Joseph Wright of Derby.
+c.1764 to 1802 - Launcelot Rolleston the "nervous" uncle of Col Rolleston MP is in residence.
+Member of the prestigious Markeaton hunting club of Francis Mundy, all of whom were painted by the famous portrait painter Joseph Wright of Derby.
+He was born and probably stayed in Aston-on-Trent where his father John was vicar.
+He inherits on his father's death and moves into Watnall Hall after the death of "the old madam" probably Rosamund.

 1530 to 1854 - An unbroken chain of Rollestons remain resident at Watnall Hall

-1450 - Judge Richard Bingham, eminent Chief Justice of the Kings Bench² owns the hall and manor followed by several more generations of Richard Binghams.
-Henry VI is king.
+Judge Richard Bingham, eminent Chief Justice of the Kings Bench² owns the hall and manor followed by several more generations of Richard Binghams.
+Henry VI is king and the

 1446 - first recorded mention of a hall at Watnall owned by the Bingham family who have been lords of the manor for several generations.